Saiteja2474/manepallivenkatasaiteja-sql-repo/README.md

 # Welcome to Repository

-This repository contains SQL document of assignment topic TechShop-Electronics Gadgets
+This repository contains a Word document covering the SQL section for assignment topic 'TechShop-Electronics Gadgets'.